 There are many different varieties of peppers.
 They come in all shapes, colours and sizes.
 However, there are two main types:

 But decide on what you and your family will eat.
-If you don’t use hot spices in your food very often, just grow one or two chili pepper plants for when you do need them.
+If you don’t use hot spices in your food very often, just grow one or two chili pepper plants.

 Peppers are very high in vitamins A and C. The beta-carotene and lycopene content, especially in mature red fruits, means the pepper has antioxidant properties and has been proven to act on free radicals in the body.